 The permittee submitted a permit renewal application on June 12, 2019, with additional information received June 17, 2019.
-It is proposed that the current discharge permit be
+The current discharge permit is being reissued for a 5-year term in accordance with regulations promulgated at 40 CFR Part 122.46(a).